karst-club/karst/static/page_data/rulebook/magic/thaumaturgy.md

 The Thaumaturge is able to unspoil food or make water potable, purifying one ration of food, 6 skins of water or enough unpreserved food to feed a dozen.

 ## Resist Cold
-One chracter is made resistant to cold temperatures for an hour.
+The Thaumaturge, or one chracter within 60' of the caster is made resistant to cold temperatures for an hour.
 Freezing temperatures have no effect on the target, they gain +2 to saves against cold, and cold damage is reduced by -1 per die.

 # Level 2
 ## Continual Darkness (M)